Not an Autism Mom is looking for autistic writers!

 Please keep in mind, parents aren’t experts when their children get an autism diagnosis.
 Most doctors offer very little advice.
 So, parents go to the internet to seek answers.
 What do you want these parents to know?

-If you’re interested in sharing your story with autism parents, please send your article to firstname.lastname@example.org.
+If you’re interested in sharing your story, please send your article to firstname.lastname@example.org.

 Posts should be 500-1000 words.
 Please include a head shot and short bio.
 You may also send a feature picture, or I can choose one for you.